kalexmills/jos-stam-vort-confine/README.txt

-Population dynamics using real-time fluid dynamics. 'cause that's totally gonna work.
+Population dynamics using real-time fluid dynamics.

+Note: Failed experiment.
+Did not make the kind of progress which was expected.

 Added / Planned methods: